ChrisPGraphics/ByExampleSynthesisOfVectorTextures/README.md

 ```

 From here, you can either install the repository [Manually](#manual-installation-instructions) or with a [Docker Container](#docker-install-instructions).
+We also provide several converted exemplars and synthesised results in a few different formats at our [Results Repository](https://github.com/ChrisPGraphics/ByExampleSynthesisOfVectorTexturesResults).
+This allows for easy prototyping without needing to first install our code.

 ### Manual Installation Instructions
 Assuming you have Python installed (we use Python 3.11.5), follow these instructions to prepare your local machine to use our code.